reagan-meant/SIDEP-3-Docker-Setup/README.md

 | OpenELIS | https://localhost:8443/OpenELIS-Global/ |    admin : adminADMIN!|

 ### Restart the Streaming pipeline to work Properly
-After spinning up the Sigdep3 , restart the Streaming pipeline to Stream all Changes to the SHR
+After spinning up the Sigdep3 , restart the Streaming pipeline to Stream all Changes to the SHR (Fixed by adding depends-on meta in compose file)
 ```
 docker restart streaming-pipeline
 ```

+### Configure OpenHIM URL for client registry module of OpenMRS
+Set the CLIENTREGISTRY_SERVERURL, CLIENTREGISTRY_USERNAME, CLIENTREGISTRY_PASSWORD, CLIENTREGISTRY_IDENTIFIERROOT in the .env file
+Note that the Openhim should be up before starting the OpenMRS service.
+Currently this is ensured on local setup with the depends-on meta in the compose file

 ### Possible challenges